Zorro (1957 TV series): Streaming

 Disney+ released the series on October 5, 2022.
-It does have the movie The Sign of Zorro made from some of its episodes on November 12.
+It has had the movie The Sign of Zorro made from some of its episodes since its launch on November 12, 2019.

 Other appearances

 Guy Williams was introduced to the Disney audience as Zorro in a segment of the Disney anthology television series, The Fourth Anniversary Show.
-During this episode, which starred the Mouseketeers and featured upcoming shows, Moochie (Kevin Corcoran) repeatedly asks Walt Disney, "What about Zorro?"
-Finally, Zorro appears, but not in the same shot with the Mouseketeers.
+During this episode, which stars the Mouseketeers and features upcoming shows, Moochie (Kevin Corcoran) repeatedly asks Walt Disney, "What about Zorro?"
+Zorro appears, but not in the same shot with the Mouseketeers.
 Zorro explains who he is, and coyly answers the question of whether he is "real".

 Williams and other key cast members also made a number of live appearances at Disneyland in 1958.
 Some of their shows involved Zorro and Monastario battling each other on the rooftops of Frontierland.

 Robert L. Crawford Jr., brother of Mouseketeer Johnny Crawford, prior to being cast on NBC's Laramie in the role of Andy Sherman, appeared on Zorro in the role of Pogo Bastinado in the episodes "The Well of Death" and "The Cross of the Andes" in May 1958.

-George J. Lewis, who portrayed Diego's father Don Alejandro, had previously appeared in the 1944 serial Zorro's Black Whip as Vic Gordon, an ally of the Black Whip.
+George J. Lewis, who portrays Diego's father Don Alejandro, had previously appeared in the 1944 serial Zorro's Black Whip as Vic Gordon, an ally of the Black Whip.

 Revivals

 In 1983 a comedy follow-up, Zorro and Son, aired on CBS.
 The series was shot in color on many of the same studio lots where the original was filmed.
-Featuring none of the original cast (Gene Sheldon and Henry Calvin had passed away by then, while Guy Williams walked out after a script dispute), the show performed poorly in the ratings.
+Featuring none of the original cast (Henry Calvin and Gene Sheldon had died in 1975 and 1982, while Guy Williams walked out after a script dispute), the show performed poorly in the ratings.

 In other media

 Comics

 Comics based on the Zorro character had already appeared before the Disney TV series.
-But when the Disney TV show became popular new comics were published under the banner Walt Disney Presents: Zorro and the artwork reflected the way the characters looked in the TV version.
+When the Disney TV show became popular new comics were published under the banner Walt Disney Presents: Zorro and the artwork reflected the way the characters looked in the TV version.
 The Disney: Zorro comics were drawn by Alex Toth.
 In the Netherlands Hans G. Kresse also drew a comic strip version based on this particular TV series.